TeamCodeStream/codestream-server/api_server/README.md

    [here](https://github.com/teamcodestream/mongodb_tools).
 1. Make sure you can access the CodeStream network via the VPN.
-1. Review the procedure for managing the [unified config file](README.unified-cfg-file.md) and set your config to **local-cloud-development.json**
+1. Review the procedure for managing the [unified config file](README.unified-cfg-file.md).

 ### Quick Start
 1. If you're using dev_tools on your own computer, bring it up to date (`dt-selfupdate -y`).
 1. Update your secrets (`dt-update-secrets`).
-1. Select a codestream configuration to use.
-This will select the out-of-the-box codestream-cloud config.
+1. Select a codestream configuration to use (details documented [here](README.unified-cfg-file.md)).
+To get up and running quickly, this will select out-of-the-box 'codestream-cloud' as your configuration.
 	```
-	$ cd ~/.codestream/config
-	$ echo codestream-cloud > codestream-cfg-default.local
+	$ echo codestream-cloud > ~/.codestream/config/codestream-cfg-default.local
 	```
 1. Open a new terminal window
 1. Load your dev_tools mongo sandbox if you're using one and start the mongo service.